-- 1. The Discharger shall, in a timely manner, remove and relocate any wastes discharged at this facility in violation of this Order.
-If the waste is a hazardous waste, the Discharger shall immediately notify the Department of Toxic Substances Control. - 2.
-The Discharger shall comply with all Standard Discharge Specifications listed in Section D of the SPRRs.
+1. The Discharger shall, in a timely manner, remove and relocate any wastes discharged at this facility in violation of this Order.
+If the Discharger is unable to remove and relocate the waste, the Discharger shall submit a report to the Central Valley Water Board explaining how the discharge occurred, why the waste cannot be removed, and any updates to the waste acceptance program necessary to prevent re-occurrence.
+If the waste is a hazardous waste, the Discharger shall immediately notify the Department of Toxic Substances Control.